KatherineMichel/agile-sprint-playbook/lean_customer_development.md

 * Current Solutions:
 * What does the world look like without this problem?
 * For customer segment #1
-* "The Value Hypothesis (What value will people get from this product?)"

 * What do we already know? (the facts)
 * What do we need to know more about and “how might we” find it out?